-- Strategic risk the risks associated with HCF failing to implement its business strategy due to adverse changes in the internal and external business environment including government, industry, reputational and transformation strategy. - Insurance risk includes the risk of inadequate or inappropriate product design, pricing, underwriting and claims management that will expose HCF to financial loss and the consequent inability to meet its liabilities.
+Strategic risk - the risks that can impact HCF's success in achieving its strategic ambition and objectives.
+These can arise due to changes in the internal and external business environment including government and industry developments, and internally due to HCF's strategic execution approach and performance.

+Insurance risk - includes the risk of loss due to actual experience (claims) being different to that expected (e.g. at the time of pricing).
+It can arise as a result of inadequate or inappropriate product design, pricing, underwriting and claims management that may expose HCF to financial loss and/or an inability to meet its liabilities.

-- ntification - Review and report adequacy and effectiveness of controls - Assurance to Board and Leadership. - Finance risk risk of financial losses arising as a result of market and investments, credit and liquidity, as well as risks of breaching enterprise or regulatory capital requirements. - Operational risk risk of loss resulting from inadequate or failed internal processes, people and/or systems, or from external events. - Compliance risk risk of failure to act in accordance with laws, regulations, industry standards and codes, internal policies and procedures. - Information Security risk risk of failure to maintain the confidentiality, integrity and availability of HCF's Information Assets. - Technology risk risk that IT systems' availability and performance do not meet business needs due to service outages or compromised systems.
+- Finance risk risk of financial losses arising as a result of market and investments, credit and liquidity, as well as risks of breaching enterprise or regulatory capital requirements. - Operational risk risk of loss resulting from inadequate or failed internal processes, people and/or systems, or from external events. - Compliance risk risk of failure to act in accordance with laws, regulations, industry standards and codes, internal policies and procedures. - Information Security risk risk of failure to maintain the confidentiality, integrity and availability of HCF's Information Assets. - Technology risk risk that systems availability and performance do not meet business needs due to service outages and/or more severe system compromise.